Rowville - South

 Rowville - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Rowville, as of the South trail regional benchmarks, 31.3% of residents aged 15 and above have university degrees, compared to Greater Melbourne's 37.0%.
+In Rowville, as of the South trail regional benchmarks, 31.3% of residents aged 15 and above hold university degrees, compared to Greater Melbourne's 37.0%.
 This indicates potential for educational development.
 Bachelor degrees are most common at 21.7%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.5%).
-Vocational credentials are prominent, with 30.1% of residents aged 15 and above holding them, including advanced diplomas (12.1%) and certificates (18.0%).
+Vocational credentials are also prominent, with 30.1% of residents aged 15 and above holding them, including advanced diplomas (12.1%) and certificates (18.0%).

-Educational participation is high, with 28.3% currently enrolled in formal education.
-This includes secondary education (8.5%), primary education (8.1%), and tertiary education (6.3%).
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
+This includes 8.5% in secondary education, 8.1% in primary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education